Mohammed Taslimuddin

-Political History
+Political history

 Mohammed Taslimuddin was born in 1943, Sisauna village of district Araria, Bihar.
 In the year 1969, it was the first time he was elected to the Bihar Legislative Assembly as a Congress nominee.
 In the year 1989, he was elected as a Janata Dal candidate from district Purnea, Bihar also in the years of 1996, 1998, 2004 and 2014.
 In the year 1995, he won from the Jokihat seat as a Samajwadi Party candidate.
 In the year 1996, he fought Lok Sabha seat as a Janata Dal nominee from Kishanganj and he won.
 In the year 1996, in the government of HD Deve Gowda, he was a Union Minister of state for home affairs.
+He was Minister of Agriculture and Minister of State in the Ministry of Consumer Affairs, Food and Public Distribution during 2004 to 2009 in Manmohan Singh's government.